lincolnvirus/lincolnvirus.github.io/ea/real_save.markdown

 **Strategy:**

-'“REAl save”' - a tool to close losing positions by a managed lock.
+“REAl save” - a tool to close losing positions by a managed lock.
 The system uses two levels of locking orders that allow to reduce a lock size when the price moves in the main position’s direction.
 There is also a compensation mechanism that allows you to make a profit even when the price moves against the main position, as increasing reversal potential to speed up liquidation of an adverse position.
-The order group is closed at the '“at-the-money + determined profit”' level.
+The order group is closed at the “at-the-money + determined profit” level.

 **Keyelements:**
   - Level settings, lot size and target profit amount of locking orders;